aamrits/frontend-interview-questions/react-concepts.md

 - Use Pure Components when you have components with props and state that are unlikely to change deeply or frequently.
 - Useful for functional components that depend only on props and do not manage state internally

-**Higher-Order Components (HOC)**
-A Higher-Order Component is a function that takes a component and returns a new component with additional props or behavior.
+A **Higher-Order Component** is a function that takes a component and returns a new component with additional props or behavior.
 HOCs are used to reuse component logic across multiple components.

 **Characteristics:**
 - Function as Input: HOCs take a component as input and return a new component.